chinasatokolo/csGraduateFellowships/README.md

 # Computer Science Fellowships & Scholarships
 A curated list of fellowships and scholarships for graduate students in Computer Science and related fields.
+List created by [Chinasa Okolo](ww.chinasaokolo.com), a Computer Science PhD student at Cornell.
+Feel free to fork and make pull requests with new opportunities!

+The best way to receive funding is through your respective graduate programs.
+ProFellow has a great list of fully-funded PhD programs in Computer Science [here](https://www.profellow.com/fellowships/fully-funded-phd-programs-in-computer-science/).
+As you progress throughout your programs, you may find additional sources of funding helpful to travel to conferences, focus on your research without teaching commitments, or to upgrade your equipment.
+Definitely take advantage of these opportunities below:

 ## Awards